ni/systemlink-grafana-plugins/src/datasources/system/query_help.md

-The _SystemLink Systems_ data source allows you to display your systems' metadata in dashboards.
+The _SystemLink Systems_ data source allows you to display system metadata in dashboards.

 For more information, refer to [Managing Your Systems - SystemLink